 My Coronavirus (Covid-19) Investing Strategy For Peer to Peer Lending and the Stock Market

 I’m sure you’re wondering what to do with your investments.
 Should you sell your stocks?
+Should be keep a lot of cash or buy gold?
 Are your peer to peer investments safe?
 How this crisis will affect investments in the sort and long term?

 Here are my opinions on economic outlooks, peer to peer lending and stock market strategies during these uncertain times.

-It’s important to remember that, this too shall pass.
+It’s important to remember that eventually, this too shall pass.

-Businesses temporarily closing leading to employee layoffs will have a run-on effect that will affect peoples’ ability to make mortgage payments which will affect the property and rental market.
+Businesses are temporarily closing leading to employee layoffs and this will have a run-on effect on peoples’ ability to make mortgage payments which will affect the property and rental market.
 When people aren’t working, they stop spending and this creates a ripple effect.

 The good news is that world economies simply can’t survive by closing down indefinitely and governments know this.
 Governments will have to quickly find a balance between shutdowns and maintaining economic health.
 This will be achieved with large stimulus packages such as the US Fed purchasing corporate bond ETF’s to pump money and liquidity into the markets for people who want to sell their ETF’s.
 Eventually, there will need to be a loosening of the lockdowns and quarantining.